sr229/docs/README.md

 # Contributing

-You can find the guide about contributing and the rules [here](https://sudc.maidcafe.me/contributing/intro-to-contributing-in-sudc/)
+You can find the guide about contributing and the rules [here](https://sudc.maidcafe.me/contributing/intro-to-contributing-in-sudc/).

+A beginners' guide to making your article entry can be found [here](https://sudc.maidcafe.me/contributing/authoring-articles/).

 # Disclaimer